01-edu/public/subjects/union.en.md

 The display will be in the order characters appear in the command line, and will be followed by a newline (`'\n'`).

-If the number of arguments is different from 2, the program displays newline (`'\n'`).
+If the number of arguments is different from 2, then the program displays newline (`'\n'`).

 ### Usage